kanaghasivakumar/Codenames-Agent/README.md

 - **Coverage**: ConceptNet does not contain every word or relationship.
 An LLM has seen vastly more text and may find connections this system misses.
 - **Cultural and contextual knowledge**: Puns, pop culture references, and context-dependent meanings are poorly captured in a formal graph.
-- **Count accuracy**: The system may generate clues targeting words the human operative does not find intuitive, even if the graph connection is technically correct.
+- **Clue intuitiveness**: The system may generate clues targeting words the human operative does not find intuitive, even if the graph connection is technically correct.

-The ideal system would combine both: use symbolic reasoning for safety guarantees and explainability, and use neural embeddings or an LLM as a fallback for coverage — which is exactly the direction the parallel KRR-L branch (with GloVe + ConceptNet) explores.
+The ideal system would combine both: use symbolic reasoning for safety guarantees and explainability, and use neural embeddings or an LLM as a fallback for coverage.

 ---